-On 25th December 2021, after 85 days of intense activity, the authorities declared the official end of the eruption process of the volcano of La Palma, which had been active since 19th September.
-Life goes on as normal in most of the island, with the exception of some areas of the municipalities of El Paso, Los Llanos de Aridane, Tazacorte, Mazo and Fuencaliente, which were affected by the aftermath of the volcano and where work is ongoing to ensure activity is resumed as soon as possible.
+On 25th December 2021, after 85 days of intense activity, the authorities declared the official end of the eruption process in the volcano of Cumbre Vieja, on the island of La Palma.
+Currently, life continues absolutely as normal on the island, with the exception of some areas of the municipalities of El Paso, Los Llanos de Aridane and Tazacorte, which are still affected by the aftermath of the volcano and where work is ongoing to ensure activity is resumed as soon as possible.

 La Palma, the 'Isla Bonita' which is so much more than a volcano

 If you are on the island of La Palma:

-If you are travelling to Gran Canaria, Lanzarote, La Graciosa, Fuerteventura, Tenerife, La Gomera or El Hierro, you can do so with total peace of mind.
-The rest of the Canary Islands have not been affected by the eruption of the volcano on La Palma.
+You can travel to Gran Canaria, Lanzarote, La Graciosa, Fuerteventura, Tenerife, La Gomera or El Hierro with total peace of mind.
+The rest of the Canary Islands were not affected by the eruption of the volcano on La Palma.